JRC1995/CapsuleRoutingEncoders/README.md

 [Project Report link](https://github.com/JRC1995/CapsuleRoutingEncoders/blob/main/CS_521_Project_report.pdf)

 #### Abstract:
-In this work, we study and compare multiple capsule routing algo-rithms for text classification including dynamic routing, Heinsenrouting, and capsule-routing inspired attention-based sentence en-coding techniques like dynamic self-attention.
-Further, similar tosome works in computer vision, we do an ablation test of the cap-sule network where we remove the routing algorithm itself.
-Weanalyze the theoretical connection between attention and capsulerouting, and contrast the two ways of normalizing the routingweights.
-Finally, we present a new way to do capsule routing, orrather iterative refinement, using a richer attention function tomeasure agreement among output and input capsules and withhighway connections in between iterations
+In this work, we study and compare multiple capsule routing algorithms for text classification including dynamic routing, Heinsen routing, and capsule-routing inspired attention-based sentence encoding techniques like dynamic self-attention.
+Further, similar to some works in computer vision, we do an ablation test of the capsule network where we remove the routing algorithm itself.
+We analyze the theoretical connection between attention and capsule routing, and contrast the two ways of normalizing the routing weights.
+Finally, we present a new way to do capsule routing, or rather iterative refinement, using a richer attention function to measure agreement among output and input capsules and with highway connections in between iterations.

 Code from the final project of the course CS521: Stastitical Natural Language Processing.
 The code was created around 2020 Quarter 1.